meddle0x53/presentem_test/presentations/why_elixir.md

 ---

-"You get simplicity by finding a slightly more sophisticated building block to build your theories out of."
+"You get simplicity by finding a slightly more sophisticated building block to build your theories out of."{.quote}
                                                                     (Alan Kay, "Power of Simplicity", 2015)

 "Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.